 • This page is under construction •

 Survivors come first.
-No concessions.
-We believe our education on dissociative disorders should only be done in as accurate, clear, and compassionate a manner as possible.
+We believe our education on dissociative disorders should only be done in as accurate, clear, and compassionate a manner as we’re capable of bringing you.

-In the meantime, we’d love to direct you to some of our existing resources so you can still get a comprehensive introduction and richer understanding of Dissociative Identity Disorder.
+In the meantime!
+We would love to direct you to our existing materials to still receive a comprehensive introduction and richer understanding of Dissociative Identity Disorder.

 Dispelling DID Myths